-The college football Coaches Poll was released on Thursday afternoon, and it’s got everyone thinking the same thing: what Division I coach would ultimately win a Royal Rumble-style cage match with prison-style rules, broadcast live in front of worldwide audiences?
-The Black Sheep’s here to settle all of those arguments once and for all with our list of coaches most likely to tear each other limb-from-limb in a cage match for the ages:
+Everyone’s thinking it: What Division I coach would ultimately win a Royal Rumble-style cage match with prison-style rules, broadcast live in front of worldwide audiences?
+The Black Sheep’s here to settle all of those arguments once and for all with our 2018 college football coaches poll of which coach is most likely to tear each other limb-from-limb in a cage match for the ages.

 9.)
 Gassy Malzahn — Auburn University: